 The protective collar should not be used in a strong bull market.
 But, it can be useful in a bear market or a sideways market.
 At times like this, when the bull market is rather old and possibly near its end, the strategy could make sense.

 There are many other option strategies besides the familiar buying or selling of puts and calls.
-In fact, options strategies can help investors accomplish almost any objective in the stock market.
+In fact, options trading strategies can help investors accomplish almost any objective in the stock market trading.
 In the coming weeks, we will be exploring many of these strategies and explaining how individuals can benefit from the ideas professional investors have used for decades to protect and increase their wealth.